dezdem0na/accp-cheatsheet/README.md

 - You can migrarte Virtual Machines from **VMware vSphere** and **Windows Hyper-V** to AWS with this sevice.

 ### AWS Database Migration Service (DMS)
+On-premises, Amazon RDS DB instance, database on an Amazon EC2.
+From an AWS service to an on-premises database.
+Between source and target endpoints that use the same database engine, such as from Oracle to Oracle.
+Between source and target endpoints that use different database engines, such as from Oracle to PostgreSQL.
+- Replicate ongoing changes
+- Move to managed databases
+- Remove licensing costs and accelerate business growth

 ### Amazon DevPay
 - That makes it easy for budinesses to **sell applications** that are built in, or run on top of, *Amazon Web Services*.